kylejones200/psis_4700_applied_ai/webslides/weekdetail_Retrieval-Augmented-Generation-RAG.md

 ## The Idea

-RAG adds a lookup step before generation.
+RAG adds a lookup step before generation
 When you ask a question, the system searches for relevant documents first, then feeds them to the model

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.